solilius/confessbook/README.md

 ## Abilities
   * Submitting confessions anonymously.
-  * Organizing confessions in a convenient lists.
+  * Organizing confessions in convenient lists.
   * Editing confessions before posting (editor's comment, confession number).
   * Posting the confession directly using Facebook API.
-  * Archiving delteld and posted confessions.
+  * Archiving deleteld and posted confessions.
-  * Token based security for authuntication.
+  * Token based security for authentication.

 ##### In Development
-  * Schedule a confession for future posting
+  * Schedule a confession for future posting.
-  * Set schedulers for automatic posting from list of tagged confessions
+  * Set schedulers for automatic posting from tagged confessions.
-  * Full mobile compatibility
+  * Full mobile compatibility.

 <br/>

 ## Prerequisites

 ##### 1. Facebook Page
-&emsp; If you don't already have a page use [this guide](https://www.facebook.com/help/104002523024878) to create a new Facebook page.
+&emsp; If you don't already have a page use [this guide](https://www.facebook.com/help/104002523024878) to create a new Facebook Page.
 ##### 2. Facebook App
-&emsp; Go to [Facebook for Developers](https://developers.facebook.com/apps/) and add new app, name it as your page's name (you might need to create Developer Account).
+&emsp; Go to [Facebook for Developers](https://developers.facebook.com/apps/) and add a new app, name it as your page's name (you might need to create a Developer Account).
 ##### 3. Access Token
-* go to [Facebook's Graph API Explorer](https://developers.facebook.com/tools/explorer), and select you Facebook app from the list.
+* go to [Facebook's Graph API Explorer](https://developers.facebook.com/tools/explorer), and select your Facebook App from the list.
 * press on _Get Token_ and select _Get User Access Token_.
 * add the following permissions from _Events Group Pages_:
   * manage_pages
 	* pages_show_list
 	* publish_pages
 	* business_management
 	* public_profile (added automatically)
-* click the _Generate Acess Token_ and copy the _Access Token_.
+* click the _Generate Access Token_ and copy the _Access Token_.
-* go to [Facebook's Access Token Debugger](https://developers.facebook.com/tools/debug/accesstoken/) and paste the token and click _Debug_, scroll down and click on _Extend Access Token_, copy the new token.
+* go to [Facebook's Access Token Debugger](https://developers.facebook.com/tools/debug/accesstoken/) and paste the token, then click on _Debug_, scroll down and click on _Extend Access Token_, copy the new token.
 * open a new tab and paste this:
 * `https://graph.facebook.com/[Page_ID]?fields=access_token&access_token=[Token]`
-    *  the _Page ID_ is in the  About section of your Facebook page
+    *  the _Page ID_ is in the  About section of your Facebook page.
-    *  the Token is the extended one from the last step
+    *  the Token is the extended one from the last step.
     * (no square brackets of course...)
 * copy the _"access_token"_ and That's the Access Token we will use.
 ##### 4. Mongo DB
 &emsp; If you don't have a MongoDB ready, you can get one for free [here](https://www.mongodb.com/atlas-signup-from-mlab?).
-* sign up, create free cluster, choose Cloud Provider & Region.
+* sign up, create a free cluster, choose Cloud Provider & Region.
-* after the cluster was created (1-3 minutes) click _connect_ on you new cluster (Clusrter0 probably).
+* after the cluster is created (1-3 minutes) click _connect_ on you new cluster (Clusrter0 probably).
-* on _Whitelist a connection IP address_ choose Add a Different IP Address, insert 0.0.0.0 and click _Add IP Address_
+* on _Whitelist a connection IP address_ choose _Add a Different IP Address_, insert 0.0.0.0 and click _Add IP Address_
 * insert a user name and a password and click on _Choose a connection method_.
-* on the next page choose _connect your application_, copy the URI you recieved and remember to replace _<password>_ with the new user's password.
+* on the next page choose _connect your application_, copy the URI you received and remember to replace _<password>_ with the new user's password.

+##### 6. Angular CLI
+&emsp; Run the command: ```$ npm install -g @angular/cli ```.

 ##### 5. NodeJS
 &emsp; Get the latest version of NodeJS from [here](https://nodejs.org/en/), LTS version is recommended).